 Correct Quote: “That’s my secret, Captain.
 I’m always angry.”

-Just as he’s about to turn into the Hulk, Mark Ruffalo as Bruce Banner utters this epic line, answering to Captain America’s request to get angry.
+Just as he’s about to turn into the Hulk, Mark Ruffalo as Bruce Banner utters this epic line, answering Captain America’s request to get angry.
+Banner then immediately morphs into the big green fighting machine in one of the most legendary CGI sequences of all time.

 Misquote: “Play it again, Sam.”

-Humphrey Bogart says “Play it” at one point in the film, but the correct quote is actually uttered by Ingrid Bergman sometime earlier.
+Humphrey Bogart’s character says “Play it” at one point in the film, but the correct quote is actually uttered by Ingrid Bergman’s character a few scenes earlier.
+However, part of the reason so many people get the quote wrong is probably because they remember the title of the 1972 Woody Allen film, Play It Again, Sam.

 Misquote: “I always tell the truth.
 Even when I don’t.”